ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 The parameters at this point should already look familiar to you, but here you will find them in a single asset since explosions are one of those sounds that usually require several layers of sound elements.

-If each of these sets were individual assets, you could achieve the same results using those with layers of scripts, however we"ve done the heavy lifting here for you in this case so that you can create an explosion that"s right for you!
+If each of these sets were individual assets, you could achieve the same results using those with layers of scripts, however we've done the heavy lifting here for you in this case so that you can create an explosion that's right for you!
 Remember that each sound, even the individual layers are already dynamic enough as-is and will never sound repetitive or the same every time.
 You could easily just use one layer of the explosion creation kit if you wish and still have a viable explosion sound.

 ![alt_text](../../img/Audio/AdvancedExplosionSFXProperties.jpg "image_tooltip"){: .center }